utilitarianexe/brains/README.md

 # Install

-After cloning navigate into the repository and run.
+After cloning navigate into the the top level directory of the repository and run

+`chmod a+x build_and_run.sh`

+`./build_and_run.sh`

+Note this is a python 3 app with rust acceleration.
+You will need at least python 3.
+You can run the program without rust but it will be slower.
+To just run with python use.

 `pip install -r requirements.txt`

-Note this is a python 3 app.
-If installing matplotlib or pygame is an issue it can be run without these depending on mode.

 # Run